jackjt8/ChunkyGuide/docs/setup/java.md

 Note

-If you get the following error: `java.lang.LayerInstantiationException: Package jdk.internal.jimage in both module java.base and module jrt.fs`, open `C:\Program Files\openjfx\lib` and delete `jrt-fs.jar`.
+If you get the following error: `java.lang.LayerInstantiationException: Package jdk.internal.jimage in both module java.base and module jrt.fs`, open `C:\Program Files\openjfx\lib` and delete `jrt-fs.jar`; However this issue typically occurs if you merge OpenJFX's `lib` folder into your OpenJDK `lib` folder.

 ---